fubinf/sedrila/README.md

   - tabulate those tasks and compute the total earned value hours for them.
 - That script can also tabulate what the instructor did not accept, which makes practical a rule that says a task will only count if it gets accepted no later than upon second (or third?) try.

+## 6.2 TODO handling

+If something is incomplete, add a TODO marker with a priorization digit:
+- `TODO 1`: to be completed soon (within a few days)
+- `TODO 2`: to be completed once the prio 1 things are done (within days or a few weeks)
+- `TODO 3`: to be completed at some later time (usually several weeks or more into the future) because it is big or never because it is not-so-important ("nice-to-have features")

+Add a short description of what needs to be done.
+Examples:
+- `TODO 1: find proper formulation`
+- `TODO 2: restructure to use ACME lib`
+- `TODO 3: add topological sorting`

+If you intend to do it yourself, add your name in parens:
+`TODO 1: find proper formulation (Lutz)`

+Then use the IDE global search to work through these layer-by-layer.
+Demote items to a lower priority (or remove them) when they become stale.
+Kick out prio 3 items when they become unlikely.

 ## 6.2 `src/*` (outdated, some parts to be taken over to new architecture)